 Early August means it’s sales tax holiday season for many states.
 The upcoming holidays are considered “back-to-school” holidays since they include school supplies, calculators, and backpacks as tax-exempt items.
 But many of the early August sales tax holidays are much broader, including a wide range of items that can be purchased tax-free.

-With sales tax holiday season right around the corner, now is a good time to take a look at how sales tax holidays work, examine the different types of tax holidays that states offer, and get information on the upcoming holidays starting in the next week.
+As we enter the thick of sales tax holiday season, now is a good time to take a look at how sales tax holidays work, examine the different types of tax holidays that states offer, and get information on the upcoming holidays.

-A sales tax holiday is a limited-time period – typically running for 3 days but sometimes up to a week – where a state allows purchases of specific items to be made tax-free.
-States typically offer sales tax holidays in order to encourage consumer spending.
-There is a lot of controversy with sales tax holidays and whether they actually are good tax policy or even encourage consumer spending.
-But that hasn’t stopped some states from using the holiday as a way to demonstrate they are reducing taxes.
+A sales tax holiday is a limited-time period – typically running for three days but sometimes up to a week – where a state allows purchases of specific items to be made tax-free.
+States typically offer sales tax holidays to encourage consumer spending.

-Severe weather preparedness tax holidays usually happen earlier in the year, around hurricane season.
-The other types of holidays can take place throughout the year.
+Severe weather preparedness tax holidays usually happen earlier in the year, around hurricane season, in coastal states.

 If you check out our Sales Tax Holiday Chart, you’ll notice that the state will almost always place a threshold on the dollar amount for qualified items.
 For example, clothing and footwear purchases are frequently capped at less than $100 per item, meaning that any clothing or footwear item over $100 cannot be purchased tax-free during the holiday.

 Many states also will exclude specific items from a category of tax-exempt purchases that can be made during a sales tax holiday.
-For example, New Mexico exempts purchases of clothing and footwear less than $100 per item during the holiday, but excludes accessories, athletic or protective clothing or footwear from the exemption.
+For example, New Mexico exempts purchases of clothing and footwear less than $100 per item during the holiday but excludes accessories and athletic or protective clothing or footwear from the exemption.

 Also keep in mind that sales tax holidays frequently exclude purchases made for businesses.
 For example, Alabama’s tax holiday specifically excludes purchases made for commercial use.
 Wisconsin’s sales tax holiday includes computers and school computer supplies but only if they are purchased for the consumer’s personal use.